danielhumgon/bch-js/README.md

 these marginalized developers.
 This fork will be maintained by me ([Chris Troutner](https://memo.cash/profile/1NpYaazpQ26KrMTeFf66zVKy6x9KzcLgTA)) as a hobby.
-There will most likely be a big lag when it comes to porting new features in BITBOX to this repository. *Pull Requests for new featurs are most welcome!*
+There will most likely be a big lag when it comes to porting new features in BITBOX to this repository. *Pull Requests for new features and improved documentation are most welcome!*

 Whereas BITBOX SDK has a big focus on integrating the latest features in the the ecosystem, this bch-js fork will remain relatively stable, integrating